Desperate Hours: Plot

 In Utah, Nancy Breyers is a defense lawyer who is inexplicably in love with client Michael Bosworth, an intelligent and sociopathic convict.
 During a break from a courtroom hearing, Nancy sneaks a gun to Bosworth.
 After Bosworth snaps a guard's neck, Bosworth and Nancy slip away.
 Bosworth tears at Nancy's clothing and leaves her behind, where she will tell authorities Bosworth held her at gunpoint during his escape.
 He speeds off in a car with his brother Wally, and their partner, the hulking, half-witted Albert, then changes cars with one Nancy has left for him in a remote location.

-In the meantime, decorated Vietnam veteran Tim Cornell arrives at his former home with his ex-wife Nora, who has two kids—15-year-old May and her 8-year-old brother Zack.
-Tim and Nora separated due to his infidelity with a younger woman, and Tim shows up trying to reconcile with Nora, with whom he is still in love.
+In the meantime, decorated Vietnam veteran Tim Cornell arrives at his former home with his ex-wife Nora, who has two kids, 15-year-old May and her 8-year-old brother Zack.
+Tim and Nora separated due to his infidelity with Karen, a younger woman, and Tim shows up trying to reconcile with Nora, with whom he is still in love.

 Needing a hideout until Nancy can catch up with them, the Bosworth brothers and Albert settle on the Cornells' home with a "For Sale" sign which is seemingly picked by Bosworth at random.
 Bosworth picks up intimate details of the Cornells, and one by one all of them find themselves the prisoners of the Bosworth brothers and Albert.
 Nancy's innocent act does not fool FBI agent Brenda Chandler, who puts surveillance on her every move.
 Nancy eventually cuts a deal with Chandler to have charges against her reduced by betraying Bosworth.

 As young Zack tries to escape through a window, their real estate agent Ed Tallent, who has come to discuss the closing, meets him.
 Bosworth makes Ed enter the house by force, and as they talk, Bosworth shoots him, then makes Albert dispose of the body as Albert gets anxiety-ridden and decides to go off on his own.
 As Albert leaves while covered in blood, he intercepts two college girls, who expose his presence to a small gas station owner.
 The owner calls the authorities who chase after Albert.
 Albert ignores their order to surrender and is killed by the police on a river bank.

-Nancy begs Agent Chandler to give her a gun, but unbeknownst to Nancy, Chandler removes the bullets.
+Nancy begs Chandler to give her a gun, but unbeknownst to Nancy, Chandler removes the bullets.
 As she goes to the Cornells' house, the house gets surrounded, and as a shootout starts by Bosworth, Wally is fatally wounded in a barrage of FBI bullets and falls on top of a shocked Nancy.
 Wally's gun is taken away by Tim.
 Bosworth holds a gun on Nora and is prepared to use it if Tim interferes.
 He is unaware that Tim has removed the bullets.
 Tim then drags the criminal outside, where Bosworth ignores the FBI's order to surrender, and is fatally shot.